Belarus runner flies to Europe after feud with team managers

 “The decision to change the route and fly to Vienna was made by the Polish side for security reasons,” Krivosheyev told The Associated Press.

-After landing in Vienna, Tsimanouskaya was expected to head to to Warsaw later Wednesday, according to Krivosheyev.
+After landing in Vienna, Tsimanouskaya was expected to head to Warsaw later Wednesday, according to Krivosheyev.

 Tsimanouskaya’s experience at the Tokyo Games became an international issue after she accused Belarusian team officials of hustling her to the airport several days ago and trying to put her on a plane to Belarus because she had criticized the team’s management on social media.
 The team officials made it clear she would face reprisals back home, she said.

-The officials “made it clear that, upon return home, I would definitely face some form of punishment,” Tsimanouskaya told The Associated Press in a videocall interview from Tokyo on Tuesday.
+The officials “made it clear that, upon return home, I would definitely face some form of punishment,” Tsimanouskaya told the AP in a video call interview from Tokyo on Tuesday.
 “There were also thinly disguised hints that more would await me.”

 She added that she believed she would be kicked off Belarus’ national team.